codeguy/php-the-right-way/pages/Error-Reporting.md

 dynamically generated images.
 If reported errors are displayed at random places in the output it will break the output format, making it invalid and the error text may be hard to read.
 All this will make development and testing very frustrating.

+It is possible to override default error reporting with a custom error handler using the `set_error_handler()` function.
+Many frameworks do have their own error handlers enabled by default with different settings for the developing and the production environment.
+Some PHP extensions may change the default error reporting handler to provide more features.

+Custom error handler can display fallback content or a custom error text without sensitive internal details to the user.
+There are errors that may be triggered before custom error handler is set in code so you still need to configure `display_errors` and other directives as recommended.

 There are browser extensions and third party error reporting handlers to log reported errors from a web application directly to the web browser console.
 This may be used in the development if one finds separate error logging too